Group Size: 4 - 16 passengers

 Distance: 450 km (6 hours)

-Travelling through the picturesque Namaqualand region you arrive in the historic town of Calvinia, nestled on the foot of the Hantam Mountain range.
+Travelling through the picturesque Namaqualand region you overnight at the foot of the Van Ryns Pass.
 During the months of August – October the landscape is transformed into an explosion of colour due to the numerous wild flowers of the region.
-(B)
+There is the opportunity of sampling the local wines of the area during a wine tasting at the Guesthouse (own expense).
+(BD)

 Highlanders is conveniently situated in the scenic region of Namaqualand on the Cape/Namibia N7 Route makes for the perfect stopover.
 It is nestled among the wine farms on the Olifants river at the foot of the Cedarberg mountain range in the Oliphants River wine region.
 The setting is simply stunning!